cspa-exam/express-route-registry/README.md

 ExpressJS [condones the overloading of route actions](http://expressjs.com/en/api.html#path-examples) as it does not enforce a distinction between **middleware** and **route actions**.

-This framework enforces the distinction to improve understandability of the code.
+This framework elects to enforce the distinction to improve understandability of the code.
 It does so by **restricting each route method to at most a single action**.

 When configuring using the `routeBuilder`, it will error when the canonical route of two configurations are